 The practice formerly known as HealthServe Community Health Clinic was established in the late 1980s by a physician and nurse (husband and wife team) to provide basic medical care services to those individuals staying at Greensboro Urban Ministry’s Pathways Shelter.
 With financial support from Leadership Greensboro, a storefront clinic was opened in 1989 at 414 Battleground Avenue and the clinic provided care to 1,700 individuals that first year.
 In 1993, the organization was incorporated as a 501(c) 3 nonprofit and a new permanent facility was built at the corner of Gate City Blvd. and Eugene Street.
 In addition, the Greensboro Pharmacy opened and began providing prescription medications.
 HealthServe Northeast opened in 1998 at 1439 East Cone Boulevard.
 Due to funding both HealthServe offices and the pharmacy have closed.

 FQHC – Federally Qualified Health Center Designation

 In Sept.
 13, 2013, Triad Adult and Pediatric Medicine, Inc. received notification it had been designated as an FQHC – Federally Qualified Health Center.

-New Sites and Collaborations (these sites were made possible by NAP (New Access Point) funds from HRSA – Health and Human Services Administration
+New Sites and Collaborations (these sites were made possible by NAP (New Access Point) funds from HRSA – Health Resources and Services Administration

 In 2015 the organization opened Family Medicine at Market in Greensboro, NC; a collaboration with Triad Adult and Pediatric Medicine and Piedmont Health Services and Sickle Cell Agency.
 In 2016, the organization opened Family Medicine at Arlington in Greensboro, NC; a collaboration with Triad Adult and Pediatric Medicine and Guilford Child Development.
 In 2017, the organization opened Family Medicine at Brentwood in High Point, NC; a collaboration with Triad Adult and Pediatric Medicine and Guilford Child Development.